tawanda-profuse/Barkod724/README.md

 # barkod724

 A Flutter project designed and implementented by Tawanda Msengezi.
-This was a project that was a requirement to complete my internship at Gigabyte Ltd where I had to use the Flutter framewor to design mobile applications.
+This was a project that was a requirement to complete my internship at Gigabyte Ltd where I had to use the Flutter framework to design mobile applications.

 ## Getting Started